Premier League Predictions & best bets: Can Liverpool take golden opportunity at Arsenal?

-Watch Leicester vs Nottingham Forest, Everton vs Fulham, Chelsea vs Newcastle & Arsenal vs Liverpool live on Sky Sports this weekend; play Super 6 to win £1m!
+Watch Everton vs Fulham, Chelsea vs Newcastle & Arsenal vs Liverpool live on Sky Sports this weekend; play Super 6 to win £1m!

-Our football betting expert Jones Knows provides his insight across the Premier League card and spots a 3/1 goalscorer angle on Friday Night Football.
+Our football betting expert Jones Knows provides his insight across the Premier League card and says an 11/2 shot has potential in the Saturday Night Football.

 Get instant access to this weekend's live football on Sky with a NOW Day or Month membership